gaozhiyan/Dissertation_Files/README.md

 There are a few things you might want to know:

-* This is **not** a tutorial of how to use LaTeX.
+* This is **not** a tutorial on how to use LaTeX.
 Please consult other sources for tutorials.
 * The codes here were modified based on the LaTeX template provided by the GMU Library.
 The original codes are [here](https://library.gmu.edu/udts/resources#templates).
 * The codes here have only been tested on MacBook OSX systems.
 I have no idea if the codes also run on Windows systems.
 * Used XeLaTeX and BibTeX to compile the files.